 What mistakes do most teams make when A/B testing creatives?

 The three biggest mistakes: testing multiple variables at once (confounds your data), stopping tests too early (small sample size leads to false winners), and not documenting the testing sequence (you repeat tests or forget what you learned).
 Most teams also test formats before hooks are locked, wasting budget on format variations of weak hooks.
+Understanding that creative variation drives more CPA impact helps teams prioritize their testing efforts correctly.

 - Testing 2+ variables simultaneously makes it impossible to know which variable drove the lift